WinVector/data_algebra/Examples/Arrow/Arrow.md

 The [Python `data_algebra` package](https://github.com/WinVector/data_algebra) supplies a number of operators for working with tabular data.
 The operators are picked in reference to [Codd's relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), though (as with [`SQL`](https://en.wikipedia.org/wiki/SQL)) we do not insist on table rows being unique.
 Many of the operations are simple: selecting rows, selecting columns, joining tables.
 Two of the operations stand out: projecting or aggregating rows, and extending tables with new derived columns.

-An interesting point is: while the `data_algebra` operators are fairly generic: the operator pipelines that map a single table to a single table form a category over a nice set of objects.
+An interesting point is: while the `data_algebra` operators are fairly generic: the operator pipelines that map a single table to a single table form the arrows of a category over a nice set of objects.

 The objects of this category can be either of: